Skip Navigation and Go To Content

 Professor Carolyn Pickering

-Decades of leadership in the field of elder mistreatment research has earned UTHealth Houston its first grant from the prestigious Edward R. Roybal Centers for Translational Research in the Behavioral Health and Social Sciences of Aging program, funded by the National Institute on Aging (NIA).
+Decades of leadership in the field of elder mistreatment research has earned UTHealth Houston its first grant from the prestigious Edward R. Roybal Centers for Translational Research in the Behavioral and Social Sciences of Aging program, funded by the National Institute on Aging (NIA).

 The five-year, $5.265 million award to Cizik School of Nursing at UTHealth Houston will fund the creation of the multidisciplinary Roybal Center for Elder Mistreatment Intervention Research, the first Roybal center to focus on elder mistreatment.
 The NIA is part of the National Institutes of Health (NIH).